 If the vehicle is sold or consigned to an auction house, a copy of the contract and the transfer of liability form filed with DMV, if applicable.

 Backup Vehicle Documentation.
-Fleet owners with backup vehicles that perform emergency operations must keep records to document dispatch by a local, state, federal or other emergency management agency.
+Fleet owners with backup vehicles that perform emergency operations shall keep records to document dispatch by a local, state, federal or other emergency management agency.

 Operator Documentation.
-Fleet owners must keep documentation identifying the entity responsible for paying the driver who is not a state or local government agency employee and any applicable shipping documentation or other documentation that identifies the origin and destination of the cargo and the pick-up and termination destination of the cargo.
+Fleet owners shall keep documentation identifying the entity responsible for paying the driver who is not a state or local government agency employee and any applicable shipping documentation or other documentation that identifies the origin and destination of the cargo and the pick-up and termination destination of the cargo.

 Odometer Reading Documentation.
-Fleet owners required to report odometer readings must keep records of the vehicle miles traveled.
+Fleet owners required to report odometer readings shall keep records of the vehicle miles traveled.
 Acceptable records are those that have an odometer reading from the vehicle and are provided in smoke opacity test results, Basic (previously Biennial) Inspection of Terminals inspection forms, California Highway Patrol-Truck and/or Tractor Maintenance and Safety Inspections Forms (108-Form), maintenance or service work orders, invoices or receipts, unaltered photographs of the odometer or hubodometer, driver logs or inspection sheets, or onboard diagnostics system information downloads that include the vehicle miles travelled or odometer information.
-Fleet owners of backup vehicles used in emergency operations in support of a declared emergency event must keep records to document vehicle mileage accrued under contract in support of an emergency event.
+Fleet owners of backup vehicles used in emergency operations in support of a declared emergency event shall keep records to document vehicle mileage accrued under contract in support of an emergency event.

 ZEV Infrastructure Delay Documentation.
-Fleet owners utilizing the ZEV Infrastructure Delay Extension must keep copies of documents submitted as specified in section 2013.2(c).
+Fleet owners utilizing the ZEV Infrastructure Delay Extension shall keep copies of documents submitted as specified in section 2013.2(c).

 ZEV Purchase Exemption Documentation.
-Fleet owners utilizing the ZEV Purchase Exemption must keep copies of documents submitted as specified in section 2013.3(g), and copies of documents submitted as specified in section 2013.2(d).
+Fleet owners utilizing the ZEV Purchase Exemption shall keep copies of documents submitted as specified in section 2013.3(g), and copies of documents submitted as specified in section 2013.2(d).

-Documentation for Mutual Aid Assistance.
-Fleet owners utilizing the Mutual Aid Assistance exemption must keep copies of documents submitted to CARB as specified in section 2013.2(e).
+Documentation for Fleet Resiliency Exemption.
+Fleet owners utilizing the Fleet Resiliency Exemption shall keep copies of the mutual aid agreement in effect with other entities to assist with affected vehicles during declared emergency events and the documents submitted to CARB as specified in section 2013.2(e) and 2013.3(g).

 Daily Usage Exemption Documentation.
-Fleet owners utilizing the Daily Usage Exemption must keep copies of documents submitted as specified in section 2013.2(b) and 2013.3(g).
+Fleet owners utilizing the Daily Usage Exemption shall keep copies of documents submitted as specified in section 2013.2(b) and 2013.3(g).

 Intermittent Snow Removal Vehicle Documentation.
-Fleet owners approved to designate vehicles as intermittent snow removal vehicles must keep copies of the vehicle specification sheet from the manufacturer or photographs submitted as specified in section 2013.3(k).
+Fleet owners approved to designate vehicles as intermittent snow removal vehicles shall keep copies of the vehicle specification sheet from the manufacturer or photographs submitted as specified in section 2013.3(j).

 Sales Disclosure Documentation.
-Any person required to submit a sales disclosure as specified in section 2013(k) must keep a copy of the written sales disclosure.
+Any person required to submit a sales disclosure as specified in section 2013(k) shall keep a copy of the written sales disclosure.

-Non-repairable Vehicle Documentation.
-Fleet owners approved to utilize the Non-repairable Vehicle exemption of section 2013.1(f)(7) must keep records of the police report, insurance statement, or signed attestation, photographs, and information submitted to CARB as specified in section 2013.1(f)(7).
+Non-recoverable Vehicle Documentation.
+Fleet owners approved to utilize the Non-recoverable Vehicle exemption of section 2013.1(f)(7) shall keep records of the police report, insurance statement, or signed attestation, photographs, and information submitted to CARB as specified in section 2013.1(f)(7).

 Vehicle Delivery Delay Documentation.
-Fleet owners that utilize the Vehicle Delivery Delay extension must keep copies of the purchase agreement used to qualify for the extension and documentation of order cancellations by the manufacturer outside the control of the fleet owner submitted to CARB as specified in section 2013.6(h).
+Fleet owners that utilize the Vehicle Delivery Delay extension shall keep copies of the purchase agreement used to qualify for the extension and documentation of order cancellations by the manufacturer outside the control of the fleet owner submitted to CARB as specified in section 2013.6(g).